 See & Do

-Over 30 different species live in, or pass through, Cornwall Park.
+More than 30 different species live in, or pass through, Cornwall Park.
 We’re a central pit stop for birds as they move throughout Auckland and beyond.
 Many birds only fly up to 2.5km at a time and need places to rest and feed on their journey.
 Some are on their way to the North-West Wildlink, a 50km corridor for birds linking wildlife sanctuaries in the Waitakere Ranges and the Hauraki Gulf.
 Other birds may be heading south or checking out other central locations.
-You'll see birds only found in New Zealand - such as the Kereru, Tui, Paradise Duck and Grey Warbler, and many introduced birds such as finches, pigeons and doves, quails, and pheasants.
+You'll see birds only found in New Zealand, such as kererū, tūi, paradise shelducks and grey warblers, and many introduced birds including finches, pigeons, doves, quails and pheasants.

-We can’t guarantee a sighting of your favourite, but we’ve provided some tips below on where they’re most likely to be found - or stop by Huia Lodge Information Center and we’ll point you in the right direction.
+We can’t guarantee a sighting of your favourite, but we’ve provided some tips below on where they’re most likely to be found.
+Alternatively, stop by the Huia Lodge Discovery Hub and we’ll point you in the right direction.

 See the map below to find common places for some of our birds.